 walnuts, cheese, garlic, lemons and olive oil processed in food processor to coarse consistency.

-I then add the basil to the processor and pulse as needed.
-We all have different preferences when it comes to texture so feel free to process more/less depending on your taste.
-Make sure to try your pesto and adjust your seasonings accordingly.
+Step 2.
+Add the Basil.
+Add the basil to the processor and pulse as needed.
+We all have different preferences when it comes to texture, so feel free to process more/less depending on your taste.

 No doubt, the best way to enjoy pesto is with your favorite pasta.
 However there are many ways you can use this sauce.
 Here are a few ideas:

-Storing your pesto
+Storing your Pesto

 Store pesto in an airtight jar in the fridge for up to 3 days.
 Cover your pesto with a thin layer of oil to help prevent oxidation.